Gayela Ann Downey Omalacy

 Gayela was a loving wife and sister who spent many years caring for others as a home visiting nurses aide.

-Surviving are her brother, Thomas "Brad" Downey and wife Lisa; daughter, Joni Swihart; and granddaughters, Luci Bowers and Clara Shaffer, all of Uniontown.
+Surviving are her brother, Thomas "Brad" Downey and wife Lisa; daughter, Joni Swihart; and granddaughters, Luci Bowers and Clara Shaffer, all of Uniontown; and two very special friends, Lynn Domonkos and Bill Shaffer.

 (0) comments